Expert Advice/Planning 101/Hiring VendorsArrowHiring Vendors

 Trade Secrets

-It’s important to remember that videographers are not just people operating the camera—they’re filmmakers in their own right, flexing their creativity in the service of your wedding video, where you’re the lead actors.
+It’s important to remember that videographers are not just people operating the video camera—they’re filmmakers in their own right, flexing their creativity and showcasing their style in the service of your wedding video, where you’re the lead actors.
 Don’t worry about them capturing every moment: Trust them and their experience to put together a video that you’ll cherish forever.

 Zola: Where All Wedding Vendor Myths get Demystified